FAQ

 Do I need a package.json in my project?

-No. A fresh npx create-lerret project has no package.json — just .lerret/.
+No. A fresh npx create-lerret@latest project has no package.json — just .lerret/.
 The CLI bundles its own React, Vite, and dependencies, so users never npm install react themselves.

 Where does data get saved when I edit in the studio?